ferdelmo/polarization-mapping/readme.txt

 ./BrushTool -i pt
 This command will open a window that will show the image without any polarizer and a brush.
 This tool is still a research prototype and has no graphical interface.
-When you launch it, you will have to wait a bit, as the angles of the local contrast and saturation optimizacion has to be precalculated (it cannot be computed in real time).
+When you launch it, you will have to wait a bit, as the angles of the local contrast and saturation optimization has to be precalculated (it cannot be computed in real time).
 To change the brush, enlarge or shrink it, etc. you have to press different keys:
 - Press '+' and '-' to adjust the brush size
 - 'l' to use the local luminance brush